swainechen/chenlab-training/websites/gis-aws/content/06-RunAnalyses/_index.md

 mv GCF_001275545.2_ASM127554v2_genomic.fna SG-M1.fna
 ```

-2. Map and call SNPs
+2. Map and call SNPs:
+**Note:** For an annotation of the programs used below and other bioinformatics tools, check out our course [github page](https://github.com/swainechen/chenlab-training).

 ```bash
 bwa index SG-M1.fna